NGIN-ORG/NGIN.Reflection/docs/Architecture.md

   - `Method::InvokeAs<R>(obj, args...)` builds `Any[]`, invokes, and returns `expected<R, Error>`.
   - `Type::InvokeAs<R, A...>(name, obj, args...)` resolves by types then invokes.
   - `ResolvedMethod` uses an exact-match fast path when no conversion is required.
+  - `ResolveFunction` and `Function::Invoke` follow the same scoring/diagnostic model.

 ## Any